-Chris Boardman, Greater Manchester’s Cycling and Walking Commissioner, has unveiled an innovative new plan to create a city-region-wide cycling and walking network made up of more than 1,000 miles of routes plus 1,400 safer road crossings, Transport for Greater Manchester are leading the way.
+Whether its the Beelines innovative plan to create a city-region-wide cycling and walking network made up of more than 1,000 miles of routes plus 1,400 safer road crossings, Transport for Greater Manchester are leading the way.
 They are asking for people of Manchester to have their say through various consultations running.
 The vision is to give priority to the movement of people and where more public spaces to sit, play and socialise will be created.

 Living Streets Chief Executive, Joe Irvin says:

-"We are excited to see this next stage in Chris Boardman’s ambitious plans to make Greater Manchester a great place for people.
-Alongside building an extensive cycle network, there is plenty to celebrate for those on foot in the plans, including improved crossings of busier routes and zebra crossings at side roads - giving people priority to cross safely and easily."
+"We are excited to see this next stage in Chris Boardman’s ambitious plans to make Greater Manchester a great place for people."

 We are delighted at the appointment of Chris Boardman as the city region's first-ever Cycling and Walking Commissioner.